thearkaprava/SKI-Models/README.md

 For SKI-LVLM, we provide a script to evaluate the model on the Charades dataset.
 Please refer to the [SKI-LVLM README](SKI_LVLM/README.md) for more details.

 # Citation
-If you use our approach (code, model or dataset splits) in your research, please consider citing:
+If you use our approach (code or methods) in your research, please consider citing:
 ```
 @article{sinha2025ski,
   title={SKI Models: Skeleton Induced Vision-Language Embeddings for Understanding Activities of Daily Living},